3 min read

 Bundle schedule was revolutionary in maintaining an organized inbox – allowing you to delay the arrival of low-priority updates and remove the constant distraction new email brings.

-Shortwave improved this functionality to allow for even more control of when your email arrives in your inbox with batched delivery.
-By batching non-urgent threads, you can limit distractions and context switching in your inbox to focus on what matters most.
+Shortwave improved this functionality to allow for even more control of when your email arrives in your inbox with Delivery Schedules.
+By deferring non-urgent threads, you can limit distractions and context switching in your inbox to focus on what matters most.
 Take the work out of your mind and calibrate Shortwave to surface these emails at the right time, every time.

 Triaging your email was a core functionality of Inbox, and while snooze made it to Gmail, done and pin were lost in the mix.